thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 If a duplicate operation is received while in the middle of processing another operation, the new request will be ignored.
 Ignorning is okay as that ignored operation will still be present in the PENDING requests queue and can be retrieved back after the current operation processing is complete.
 Since there's always only request that's under process, every reponse is assumed to be for the last request that was sent.

+We can add `id` field just like the one in the software list request payload, purely for correlation purposes.

 ## Thin Edge JSON Software Update Response